 Gentlemen, as you tease, you, oh! cufflinks, I shudder with desire and I think no listen steal less, you.
 So hold me tight as hard as you can handle the whole tea I howl beibi fuck me hard. ”It is only Øyvind Berg who has written something similar here in the country.

-"I will say dive rassar what Love is your stopper he belar, so dazzle your gate while you hang there in the truging wildness without help from the bøgaste crew."
-In this quivering and singing poetry of Brolaski, you can only forget normal syntax and perpendicular words, for this is windy and shaky, and the foot of the verse goes fast.
+"I will say dive rassar what Love is your plug he belar, so dazzle your gate while you hang there in the truging wilderness without help from the bøgaste crew."
+In this quivering and singing poetry of Brolaski, you can only forget normal syntax and perpendicular words, for this is skewed and shaky, and. . .